Dul3a/L2CPP/README.md

 - 🤖 AI chatbot assistant – Ask programming questions or get live help with debugging, syntax, and concepts.

-# How to access the website
+# How to run the website

 If you want you can access the website online right now at https://l2cpp.vercel.app/